subpat/Comparative3DViewer/README.md

 OR

-A problem occurred configuring project ':app'.
-> com.android.builder.errors.EvalIssueException: ABIs [armeabi, mips] are not supported for platform.
+com.android.builder.errors.EvalIssueException: ABIs [armeabi, mips] are not supported for platform.
 Supported ABIs are [arm64-v8a, armeabi-v7a, x86, x86_64].

 This means the NDK (r16b) path is not available in the file: local.properties.
 Please add it, example: ndk.dir=C\:\\Users\\Subhadeep\\AppData\\Local\\Android\\Ndk-r16b